Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted.
-The informed clues are specific to 'Thriller' without using direct synonyms.
-The misinformed clues create plausible confusion with 'Action' and 'Mystery'.
-The fake clues are strong diversions to unrelated genres.
+The informed clues are excellent, providing precise details without revealing the answer.
+The misinformed clues create reasonable ambiguity, particularly with the 'Action' genre.
+The fake clues are highly effective misdirection towards 'Action'.
+The difficulty is well-balanced.

 ---